 Lunch: We'll toast the start of our adventure with a Welcome Lunch at a local restaurant, where you'll savor an authentic taste of Ecuadorian fare.

-Afternoon: Following lunch, we'll visit the Intiñan Museum, a must-see attraction where you can learn more about equatorial culture and experience several exhibits that demonstrate the unique effects of being located on the equator.
-Then, we'll return to our hotel to spend the rest of the day on your own.
+Afternoon: We'll return to our hotel after lunch, and the rest of the day is free.
+Perhaps you'll take a stroll along Avenue Amazonas, or enjoy the amenities of your hotel.